 To give you another example that further illustrates what I mean:

 One person lost a spouse when my father died.
 Two people lost their father and two others lost a brother.
 One person lost a child, while a few others lost a cousin and many more lost a friend.

-Each of these people experienced grief for the same person — suffering the loss of a spouse, the loss of a parent, the loss of a sibling, the loss of a cousin, or the loss of a friend — but they did so in unique ways because of their relationship to the deceased, their own emotional temperaments, and their own grief processes.
+Each of these people experienced grief for the same person but they did so in unique ways because of their relationship to the deceased, their own emotional temperaments, and their own grief processes.

-We were all there for one another and quite often in the same room together, but at the end of the day, we were each lonely in our own experience of grief.
+We were all there for one another and quite often in the same room together, but at the end of the day, we were each alone in our own experience of grief.

 Even if you’re lucky enough to have loved ones who remain by your side as you navigate through a difficult loss, you may still find yourself struggling with grief loneliness.

 Looking back at the losses I’ve withstood, I’ve discovered that grief is a surprisingly lonely and individual process for several reasons.

 In this article, I’ll dig into the nuances of how grief can lead to feelings of isolation and being alone — even if you have people around you who share in your grief.
 I’ll also explore ways to overcome grief loneliness.

 Editor’s Note: This article is part of our ongoing series The Roots Of Loneliness Project, the first-of-its-kind resource that comprehensively explores the phenomenon of loneliness and over 100 types that we might experience over the course of our lives.

 It’s far too easy for us to sequester ourselves from the rest of the world as we’re doing our best to navigate through the process of grief, which then only leads to more loneliness. — Kriss Kevorkian, PhD, MSW